raspberrypilearning/world-builder/en/step_3.md

 title: My character isn't moving
 ---

-+ Check that you are in Play mode with the green tint and you have the mouse cursor over the Game view.
++ Check that you are in Play mode with the colour tint and you have the mouse cursor over the Game view.
 + Check for any errors in the Console.
-If there are errors in GameObjects you are not using, such as NPCs, then you could delete the NPCs (you can copy them from another scene if you want them later.)
+If there are errors in GameObjects you are not using, such as NPCs, then you could delete the NPCs (you can copy them from another scene if you want them later).
 + Make sure that the SimpleController script is attached to the Player GameObject (and not a different GameObject).
 + Make sure the parameter name used for the Animator is the same as the parameter name in your script.
 In the above example `isRunning` is used as the parameter name.